vianuevm/cppStyle/README.md

 183 Style 1.0
 ==========================================================================================================================

-1) Clone the git hub repository.
+1. Clone the git hub repository.

-2) Download pip if you do not have it (tool to install python dependencies).
+2. Download pip if you do not have it (tool to install python dependencies).

 http://pip.readthedocs.org/en/latest/installing.html

-3) You will also need to run the command in the root directory of your project:
+3. You will also need to run the command in the root directory of your project:

 pip install virtualenv

-4) This created a virtual environment for you to use.
+4. This created a virtual environment for you to use.
 You will need to activate the virtual environment:

 In Mac/Linux:
 In the root directory type:

-a) virtualenv ENV
+- virtualenv ENV
-b) cd source ENV/bin/activate
+-  cd source ENV/bin/activate

 In Windows (in dos):
 In the root directory

-a) virtualenv ENV
+- virtualenv ENV
-b) cd ENV\Scripts
+- cd ENV\Scripts
-c) activate
+- activate

-4) Now you need to run the command:
+5. Now you need to run the command:

 Windows:
+'''
 venv\Scripts\pip install -r requirements.txt
+'''

 Mac/Linux
+'''
 venv\bin\pip install -r requirements.txt
+'''

-5) in the root directory you will need to create/setup the database
+6. in the root directory you will need to create/setup the database

-a) ./db_create.py
+- ./db_create.py
-b) ./db_upgrade.py
+- ./db_upgrade.py

-6) In the root directory run the application:
+7. In the root directory run the application:
+'''
     ./run.py
+'''

-7) Go to http://127.0.0.1:5000 - You're up and running locally for development!
+8. Go to http://127.0.0.1:5000 - You're up and running locally for development!

 Open Source Used: